 Video is also becoming increasingly popular for eCommerce businesses and helps show your product in action.
 If your products are better understood when demonstrated, upload a video to answer questions a shopper may have about its use.
 If they can’t immediately understand a product’s value, they’ll likely click away.
 It also provides a more dynamic way of showcasing your product.

-For example, shoe retailer, Allbirds, uses simple videos in their product pages to show their shoes being modeled, giving the customer a more realistic view of the product.
+For example, shoe retailer, Allbirds, uses simple videos in their product pages to show their shoes being modelled, giving the customer a more realistic view of the product.

 3. Write detailed product descriptions